How to take the emotions related to animal welfare into consideration?

 For the trainee: to consider emotions as a way of understanding oneself.

-It is sometimes difficult for a learner to express his/her emotions.
-This stems from the right to express emotions.
+It is sometimes difficult for a learner to express his/her emotions, to feel the right to do it.

 “Often, it feels like we're perceived as a bit of a softy.
 But are we more sensitive, more fragile than others?
 During the training, my colleagues said to me, "Oh yes, maybe we can actually say what we think, what we feel.””